-Planning in itself is not the problem, but rather the excessive reliance on carefully crafted steps is.
-You may be in a valuable transition, going back and forth between the desire to control and the impulse to let go of plans.
+Planning in itself is not the problem but rather, excessive reliance on carefully crafted steps, and forgetting the natural cycles of growth and decline.

-Here a few thoughts to ponder.
 Do you see yourself balanced in terms of making and letting go of plans?
 How do you balance structure and flow, organization and flexibility?
-What do you see as your next personal development challenges in this aspect?
+What do you see as your personal development challenges in this aspect?
+You may want to pay attention to when you get too attached to your plans, and experiment with letting go.
+Explore what you gain and what you lose by doing so.
+How aligned are your actions with the understanding of natural cycles of growth and decline?
+What implications does this understanding have for you?

 There are no linear processes in Nature: Everything flows in cycles of birth, growth, death, and rebirth.
 Many aspects of man-made unsustainability of the planet are a result of the misconception that we are not governed by this law of Nature.